 Set yourself up for success with a minor in Entrepreneurial Studies in Art and Design.

-Students with a minor in Entrepreneurial Studies in Art and Design take classes covering topics like small business, marketing, and finance, you're poised to launch your own ideas, elevate your studio practice, or innovate within existing businesses.
+Students with a minor in Entrepreneurial Studies in Art and Design take classes covering topics like opportunity recognition, business modeling, small business management, and self employment, so students are poised to launch their own ideas, elevate their studio practice, and innovate within existing organizations.

 Benefit from KCAI’s innovative collaboration with The Regnier Institute for Entrepreneurship and Innovation, a program of the Henry W. Bloch School of Management at the University of Missouri-Kansas City.